Coxwell Entrance Closure

 As Executive Lead for the Commission for the Review of Social Assistance in Ontario, Leah helped deliver the first comprehensive review of Ontario’s social assistance system in over 20 years.
 She supported political decision-making on a range of strategic issues as ADM of Health, Social and Education Policy at the Cabinet Office.

-Leah is currently involved in various consulting projects, advising on strategic priorities, stakeholder relations and governance matters.
+Leah is currently an independent consultant, advising on strategic priorities, stakeholder relations and governance matters.
 She is the Chair of the Bruce Trail Conservancy, a member-driven, volunteer-based charitable organization and one of Ontario’s largest land trusts.
+She also sits on the board of directors of the Ombudservice for Life and Health Insurance, a free, fast, independent, and impartial alternative dispute resolution public service for Canadian life and health insurance consumers.

 Dr. Moez Rajwani

 Dr. Rajwani has volunteer experience in the Health Care Sector.
 He presently serves as the Co-Chair of the Coalition of Health Professional Associations in Auto Insurance Services in Ontario.
-He serves as Vice President for World Spine Care (WSC) which was launched to fill the profound gap in the evidence-based treatment of musculoskeletal and spinal conditions found in underserviced areas around the world.
-He has been recently appointed as a member of Technical Advisory Committee for Auto Products for the Financial Services Regulatory Authority (FSRA).
-He was previously a board member of Access Alliance Multicultural Health and Community Services which provides health care services to marginalized members of the community including refugees and new immigrants in the GTA.
+He serves as Vice President for World Spine Care (WSC), which was established to address the significant gap in evidence-based treatment of musculoskeletal and spinal conditions in underserved areas worldwide.
+He was previously a board member of Access Alliance Multicultural Health and Community Services, which provides health care services to marginalized members of the community, including refugees and new immigrants in the GTA.

-Outside of the health sector, he is the Executive Officer for the Aga Khan Council For Canada and the Executive Director of the Future Ready Initiative.
-He has previously served as an Allocations Chair for Children and Youth Services for United Way of Greater Toronto.
+He has previously served as an Allocations Chair for Children and Youth Services for United Way of Greater Toronto and Chairman of FOCUS Canada.

 He is a recipient of the Queen’s Golden Jubilee Volunteer Award, the OCA Volunteer Service Award and has received an award from the Ministry of Citizenship for 25 years of service to the community.